-- 9.2.31 To apply and monitor the use of these Financial and Contract regulations and any codes of practice, guidance or instructions provided by the Monitoring Officer, and the Treasurer to all contracts. - 9.2.32 To be responsible for procurement standards and practice. - 9.2.33 To maintain an up to date list of all officers responsible for dealing with tenders and contracts.
-This list must identify the extent of each officer's authority. - 9.2.34 To produce and action the annual "procurement plan" including the planning of medium to long term purchase requirements. - 9.2.35 To report any breach or potential breach of Financial and Contract regulations to the Director of Finance or the Monitoring Officer or the Treasurer. - 9.2.36 To be responsible for keeping a register of all contracts entered into by the Police and Crime Commissioner. - 9.2.37 To seek legal, financial and other appropriate advice in good time to ensure that the Force complies with legal requirements. - 9.2.38 To agree a procedure with the Treasurer and the Police and Crime Commissioner as to how best to check the financial standing of suppliers.
+9.3.28 To apply and monitor the use of these Financial and Contract regulations and any codes of practice, guidance or instructions provided by the Monitoring Officer, and the Treasurer to all contracts.

+9.3.29 To be responsible for procurement standards and practice.

+9.3.30 To produce and action the annual "procurement plan" including the planning of medium to long term purchase requirements.

+- 9.3.31 To report any breach or potential breach of Financial and Contract regulations to the Director of Finance or the Monitoring Officer or the Treasurer. - 9.3.32 To make sure that all suppliers have in place sufficient insurance cover as appropriate in accordance with Force risk and insurance guidance

+9.3.33 To be responsible for keeping a register of all contracts over £10,000 entered into by the Police and Crime Commissioner and to make arrangements for its publication in accordance with legislation.

+9.3.34 To seek legal, financial and other appropriate advice in good time to ensure that the Force complies with legal requirements.

+9.3.35 To agree a procedure with the Treasurer and the Police and Crime Commissioner as to how best to check the financial standing of suppliers.